manuel-woelker/viui/README.md

+# Introduction

-viui is an experimental UI framework with a focus on feedback, flexibility and efficiency
+Viui is an experimental UI framework that focuses on providing fast feedback, flexibility, and efficiency.

 ## Goals

-- Build a UI framework that is a joy to use
+* Create a UI framework that is enjoyable to use
-- Make it easy to quickly iterate on UIs
+* Enable rapid iteration on UIs
-- Make it easy to write meaningful tests for UIs
+* Make it easy to write meaningful tests for UIs

 ## Vision

-**Fast feedback**\
+### Fast Feedback

-Tight feedback loops are a force multiplier for any UI work.
-Iterating quickly on an idea let's us more easily get to a better solution.
-Concretely this means the UI can be modified while the application is running.
+Fast feedback loops are essential for effective UI development.
+By allowing the UI to be modified while the application is running, we can quickly test and refine our ideas.

-**Flexibility**\
+### Flexibility

-The UI should not be tied to any specific implementation but rather sit on top of an abstraction layer that accepts drawing commands and emits user events
+The UI should be decoupled from specific implementations and instead rely on an abstraction layer that accepts drawing commands and emits user events.

-**Efficiency**\
+### Efficiency

-The UI should reduce unnecessary work, both developer and machine work.
-Specifically this means only drawing things that have changed.
+The UI should minimize unnecessary work, both for developers and machines.
+This means only drawing what has changed.

-## Implementation ideas
+## Implementation Ideas

-**Hot reloading, declarative UI**\
+### Hot Reloading, Declarative UI

-The UI is written as simple files in a custom UI modelling language.
-Changing this definition updates the UI while it is runnning.
-A special design mode should allow editing the UI while it is running.
+The UI is defined using simple files in a custom UI modeling language.
+Changes to this definition update the UI in real-time.
+A special design mode allows editing the UI while it's running.

-**Render tests**\
+### Render Tests

-Since UIs produce a list of render commands, render tests can be written on render commands or as SVG screenshots.
+Since UIs produce a list of render commands, we can write tests for these commands or use SVG screenshots.

-**Integrated persistent undo**\
+### Integrated Persistent Undo

-Using the fine-grained change detection mechanism allows keep track of and reverting to previous states even across application restarts.
+Using fine-grained change detection, we can track and revert to previous states even across application restarts.

-## Separation of concerns
+## Separation of Concerns

-Concerns should be decoupled from each other, specifically:
+Concerns should be decoupled from each other:

-### State & logic separation
+### State & Logic Separation

-** Application Data model**\
-The application data should exist independently of any UI.
+* **Application Data Model**: The application data should exist independently of any UI.

-** Application State Transition Logic**\
-The logic for transitioning from one application state to another should be independent of the UI, and be able to run without any UI.
+* **Application State Transition Logic**: The logic for transitioning between application states should be independent of the UI and run without it.

-### Presentation separation
+### Presentation Separation

-** UI Layout
-The positioning of elements in the UI should be independent of its look and content.
+* **UI Layout**: The positioning of elements should be independent of their look and content.

-** Styling
-The styling of elements (e.g. colors, font faces, margins, borders, etc.) in the UI should be independent of its layout
+* **Styling**: The styling of elements should be independent of their layout.

-** Text
-The text content should be independent as well, to allow easier translation
+* **Text**: The text content should be independent for easier translation.

-### UI loop separation
+### UI Loop Separation

-** Render commands
-The actual drawing is decoupled by emitting a list of render commands, which are then used to actually draw the UI.
+* **Render Commands**: The actual drawing is decoupled by emitting a list of render commands.

-** UI painting
-The UI is drawn in a separate thread, based on the abstract render commands.
+* **UI Painting**: The UI painting is decoupled from the UI loop, allowing parallel execution.